freeCodeCamp/guide/src/pages/articles/certificates/use-bracket-notation-to-find-the-nth-character-in-a-string/index.md

 ---
-title: Use Bracket Notation To Find the Nth Character In A String
+title: Use Bracket Notation To Find the Nth Character In a String
 ---
 You can also use bracket notation to get the character at other positions within a string.